PasscodesApp/Passcodes/README.md

 > Currently the project (more or less also me) is not ready for (code) contributions.
 > This project is currently limited by my expertise & I am beginner.
 Meaning I don;t want others code in my codebase, that I don't understand, I am learning android and will surely learn basic off by start of 2026.. then i will allow the contibution to this repo...
 But as of now i don't admire code contribution.
 As I am beginner in android and might have difficuly understand code that not written by me...
 >
-> There are still other ways to contribute to project.. like by testing app, by contributing to documenation or more or less just by spreading the word around.. about the app. but, code contribution is limited from my side.... & I hope you can understand...
+> There are still other ways to contribute to project.. like by testing app, by contributing to documentation or more or less just by spreading the word around.. about the app. but, code contribution is limited from my side.... & I hope you can understand...
 >
-> For more, infomation on what kind of contribtuion we approve or allow, please open a issue in our repo. that way you avoid wasteing your time...
+> For more, information on what kind of contribution we approve or allow, please open a issue in our repo. that way you avoid wasting your time...
 >
 > [Read More](https://github.com/PasscodesApp/Passcodes-Docs/blob/main/other-docs/open-contributing-timeline.md)